Flat-top barges, crane barges, semi-submersible barges and accommodation barges

 How flat-top barges operate

 Flat-top barges are also known as pontoons, flat-deck barges, and deck cargo barges.
 More sophisticated flat tops have pumping rooms and ballasting systems which allow the trim of the barge and draft to be regulated, for efficient loading and offloading.
+Some flat-top barges have reinforced steel and concrete decks as well as sidewalls and often a ramp.
+These are suitable for loading and transportation of rock and stone.
+These are ideal for transshipment and marine construction – we call them ‘rock barges‘.

 See below a time lapse sequence of a crane barge in action loading and moving a large ships crane.